srsran/srsRAN_4G/README.md

 It includes:
   * srsUE - a complete SDR LTE UE application featuring all layers from PHY to IP
   * srsENB - a complete SDR LTE eNodeB application
+  * srsEPC - a light-weight LTE core network implementation with MME, HSS and S/P-GW
   * a highly modular set of common libraries for PHY, MAC, RLC, PDCP, RRC, NAS, S1AP and GW layers.

 srsLTE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.